Felix Skowronek Memorial Series

 Recently appointed principal flutist of the Pacific Northwest Ballet Orchestra, Evan Pengra Sult has been praised for his “standout” performances and “elegant solos” (The Gazette, Colorado Springs).
 He holds degrees from the San Francisco Conservatory of Music (M.M. ’19) and the Eastman School of Music (B.M./P.C. ’17); his principal teachers are Tim Day, Bonita Boyd, Anne Harrow, Zart Dombourian-Eby, and Bonnie Blanchard.
 A regular presence at summer festivals, he has been a fellow at the Tanglewood Music Center, Colorado College Music Festival, National Orchestral Institute, and Texas Music Festival, among others.

-Evan was a prizewinner at the Seattle Flute Society’s 2016 Young Artist Competition, has performed with the San Francisco Contemporary Music Players, Auburn Symphony Orchestra, and Seattle Collaborative Orchestra, and was an associate member of the Civic Orchestra of Chicago.
+Evan was a prizewinner at the Seattle Flute Society’s 2016 Young Artist Competition, has performed with the San Francisco Contemporary Music Players, the Seattle Collaborative Orchestra, the Auburn and Lake Washington Symphony Orchestras, and was an associate member of the Civic Orchestra of Chicago.
 He has also been a featured guest on 98.1 Classical KING FM’s popular program “Northwest Focus Live!” and has performed live on television in Houston, TX.
-In 2017 he was elected to the Beta Pi chapter of Pi Kappa Lambda, the only national music honor society.
 He serves on the board of the Seattle Flute Society.

 Also a writer, Evan contributes regularly to The Flutist Quarterly and was a fellow at the 2018 Rubin Institute for Music Criticism.
 In his spare time, he is an omnivorous reader, crossword puzzler, politics junkie, and Anglophile.